Roger Ford (Chair of Trustees)

 Ruth Bruce (Trustee)

 Ruth’s career has spanned the Banking, Marketing and Teaching sectors but since 2002 she has practiced as a BACP Psychotherapist and Life Coach.
 She is the Bishop of Guildford’s representative on the WC Trust and has lived all her life in Elmbridge, apart from a couple of stints working overseas.

 Tannia’s background is in education.
-She taught in London for several years, and held a senior management position in a large comprehensive school in South London.
+She taught in London for several years, and progressed to hold a senior management position in a large comprehensive school in South London.

-In her spare time (which is somewhat limited!) she likes to read, cook, and enjoys the theatre and opera.
+In her spare time she likes to read, cook and enjoys the theatre and opera.

 Nicki has been Chief Executive of Princess Alice Hospice, based in Esher, since 2011.
 While there she has focused on developing strategies to enable more people to benefit from the hospices skills and expertise, both directly in terms of receiving care and support and indirectly by investing and developing the hospice’s education and research offer.
 Before that Nicki worked at the British Heart Foundation for over 10 years in a variety of roles, most recently as Programme Director for Prevention and Care.
 Her career has spanned the private, regulatory and charitable sectors and she has supplemented her practical skills and knowledge by studying for a Master’s at Warwick Business School.

 Pamela comes from a financial services background and has been a managing partner of a local financial advice business since 2009.
 She has lived in Elmbridge for over 30 years and has a keen interest in serving the community.
 The role of trustee on the Walsingham Care board is a first opportunity to become actively involved in directly impacting the quality of life of residents in the area.